 Remove everything inside the coop and disinfect it thoroughly before returning it with fresh bedding.
 You will likely have to repeat this cleaning process in two weeks to make certain all of these hardy fleas and the eggs that they laid, are dead.

 Keeping a dirt bath in the chicken coop or run and regularly dusting the coop with natural or commercially manufactured poultry dust will help prevent a recurring infestation.

 Chickens may not truly have beds, but they can still become a host to bed bugs.
 Keeping the coop and run clean and installing chicken dust baths are the best way to prevent bedbug infestations.

-Dusting the chickens with diatomaceous earth or a poultry dust will help get rid of any bed bugs that are already attached to your birds.
+Dusting the chickens with diatomaceous earth or poultry dust will help get rid of any bed bugs that are already attached to your birds.

 These pests are also commonly referred to as “filth flies” and they can cause tapeworms to be transmitted to poultry birds.
 Blowflies typically attach themselves to the vent area of the chicken – especially chickens who are not kept in a clean environment or have had scours.